-Anders Åslund is a senior fellow in the Eurasia Center at the Atlantic Council.
-He is also an Adjunct Professor at Georgetown University.
+Anders Åslund is a resident senior fellow in the Eurasia Center at the Atlantic Council.
+He also teaches at Georgetown University.
 He is a leading specialist on economic policy in Russia, Ukraine, and East Europe.

 Dr. Åslund has served as an economic adviser to several governments, notably the governments of Russia (199-94) and Ukraine (1994-97).
 He is chairman of the Advisory Council of the Center for Social and Economic Research, Warsaw, and of the Scientific Council of the Bank of Finland Institute for Economies in Transition.
 He has published widely and is the author of fourteen books, most recently with Simeon Djankov, Europe’s Growth Challenge (OUP, 2017) and Ukraine: What Went Wrong and How to Fix It (2015).
 Other books of his are How Capitalism Was Built (CUP, 2013) and Russia’s Capitalist Revolution (2007).
 He has also edited sixteen books.